 Next Steps

-As in any language, there will be exceptions to the pronunciation rules, but generally much fewer pronunciation anomalies than there are in English.
-For more on the precise phonetics of French, Wikipedia has a thorough explanation of the topic.
+As in any language, there are exceptions to the pronunciation rules, but French has far fewer of them than English does.
+For the precise phonetics of French, Wikipedia has a thorough explanation of French phonology.
+For free audio samples, the Larousse online French dictionary includes audio clips for every word.